brandur/sorg/content/drafts/rust-web.md

 type-safe DSL.
 If I misreference a field, try to insert a tuple into the wrong table, or even produce an impossible join, the compiler tells me about it.
-A typical operation looks a little like this (this is a Postgres `INSERT INTO ...
+A typical operation looks a little like (this is a Postgres batch `INSERT INTO ...
 ON CONFLICT ...`, or "upsert"):

 ``` rust